-I speak at a large number of software development conferences.
-Most conferences require talk abstracts to describe the content and thrust of the talk.
-This is the list of presentations I’m actively submitting to conferences.
+I’m an avid speaker at business and software development conferences.
+Most conferences require talk abstracts to describe the content and thrust of the talk, and it’s often easier to point the organizers to a comprehensive list than send abstracts piecemeal.
+This therefore is the list of presentations I submit to conferences for my current topics.

 90 Minute Sessions